WestJet pilots to fly Swoop aircraft

 Re: WestJet pilots to fly Swoop aircraft

-You will not get an honest answer to thiseyebrow737 wrote: ↑Sun Jun 10, 2018 4:02 pm So the question remains.
+eyebrow737 wrote: Sun Jun 10, 2018 4:02 pm So the question remains.
 Since we are talking about morals and the high and mighty attitude of Westjet pilots, most that have never worked anywhere else before except for a single piston.

 If Westjet went bankrupt tomorrow, and another airline offered WJ captains DEC bypassing many qualified FO's.